Caleb1991/bertram_beans/README.md

 ## Prepopulate Data

 Running short on time?
-To bypass having to create a number of coworkers/beverages/orders you can simply run `rails db:seed` in your terminal while in the root directory of the repository and with your server stopped.
+To bypass having to create a number of coworkers/beverages/orders you can simply run `rails db:seed` in your terminal *_with your server stopped_* while in the root directory of the repository.
 This will add a number of cowrkers/beverages/orders.

 ## Functionality